 Quality has to come first.
-Because of this we have thrived now for nearly 30 years, undaunted by recessions and now the most challenging retail conditions for a century.
+Because of this we have thrived now for over 35 years.

 Long gone are the days of sports jackets, tweed caps, “Open All Hours” khaki coats and denim dungarees, and we now live in an age of technical composite footwear, soft shell jackets and knee pad pocket trousers.
 We have seen the introduction of the fleece jacket, the demise of heavy nitrile boots to be replaced with the dual density sole, and the dawning of the age of the hoody!
 We bid a fond farewell to swipe through credit card machines, the “Access” card, and now even cheque payments, and welcomed the use of emails and text messaging as our primary means of distance communication.